Services for Students with Disabilities

 - One scan per mealtime – an extra scan during a mealtime will be charged to points.

-- Points equal dollars to be spent at 1826, Pimento’s Café, the coffee shops in Speed Library and the Commons, the Recovery Zone Smoothie Shop in the Healthplex, at the Mississippi College School of Law’s Jackson campus, or for additional meals or entrees in the Hannah Food Court.
+- Points equal dollars to be spent at Tuscany’s, Hampstead’s, Pimento Café and Market (new this fall), the coffee shop in Speed Library, the Recovery Zone/smoothie operation in the Healthplex (new this fall), at food and beverage locations at the Mississippi College School of Law’s Jackson campus, or for additional meals or entrees in the Hannah Food Court.

 - Meals do not carry over from week to week.